Mustafagecer/Mustafagecer/README.md

 <p align="justify">I'm a father, son, husband, volunteer, QA, Tester, Full Stack Automater.
 I'm 33 years old, working since 1996.
 Graduated from Karadeniz Technical University, Math and Sience, working as QA.
 My favorite programming languages are Java.
-Now working on a website(https://gmibank.com/) which is automated with Cucumber native project.
+Now working on a Hospital website which is automated with Cucumber native project.